rus8/sofar-obj-det/dev-env.md

 Description of environment configuration to run all scripts in this repo.

 Everything was set up in standard Ubuntu 16.04 Installation.
+Using virtual environment is suggested, so instructions to install it are also included.

 ## Python